 4. Drawing Paper

 Smooth paper(less tooth/texture) will give you the ability to create more precise linework, while as a textured paper has the ability to let ink bleed around just a little and creates very nice textures within your piece!

 Here are some of my Top Paper Types for Ink Drawings:

-It’s a sketchpad I personally use for my Ink drawings, Acrylic Paintings and Markers.
-I love. how it has a bit of a tooth and allows me to play around with different textures.
+It’s a sketchpad I personally use for my Ink drawings, Acrylic Paintings, and Markers.
+I love how it has a bit of a tooth and allows me to play around with different textures.

 It’s a little more expensive, but the quality of it constantly inspires me to create!
 I love working on bigger finished pieces on this specific paper 🙂

 It’s a heavy-weight paper pad that is ideal for pen and ink!
 If you are planning to take your ink drawing to the next level, this paper will help you out greatly!

 5. Brush Pen

-They give you the hand-rendered quality with varying opacity and stroke widths as does a nib, but they have the ink already inside them, so you won’t have to worry about carrying a bottle of ink with you everywhere you go!
+They give you the hand-rendered quality with varying opacity and stroke widths as does a regular nib, but they have the ink already inside them, so you won’t have to worry about carrying a bottle of ink with you everywhere you go!